 Stories, legends, and myths abound – the true origin of the game of PICHENOTTE may be lost in the mists of time, but we have pieced together some of the history, which we hope you will find informative.
 There are many variations in the size and shapes of the boards.
 The rules differ from region to region.
 Our lineage is from Quebec, Canada, but we will present all sides of the history as we understand it.

-The word “pichenotte” is a old French noun that means “flick”.
-It was derived from ‘pichenette’.
-French-speaking people use the two words to refer to almost any game in which ‘flicking’ is involved.
+The word “pichenotte” is a French noun meaning “flick”.
+It was derived from the Old French word ‘pichenette’.
+French folks use the two words interchangeably to refer to games in which ‘flicking’ is involved.
 This includes the square game also known as Carroms as well as the round game known as ‘Crokinole’.

 PICHENOTTE is generally associated with Quebec and French-speaking peoples of Canada and the United States.

 referring to any game in which the players ‘flick’ a game piece, such as the square game, also known as CARROMS, and the round game that known as PICHENOTTE or CROKINOLE or CROQUIGNOLE.

 CROKINOLE is generally associated with English-speaking Canada and the United States, referring only to the game with a round playing surface, and not the square game of carroms.
 It is very likely that the British brought the game of carroms to Canada, from India, and that crokinole and pichenotte evolved from carroms.
 The word crokinole is probably derived from the French ‘croquignole’ which has several definitions, one of which is a noun ‘flick’.
 It also refers to a woman’s hair bun and also to a type of biscuit or cookie.
 The oldest known crokinole board dates to around 1867, made by Meister Eckhardt Wettlaufer of Ontario, Canada.
 (See photo below)